zaceno/astrojs-hyperapp/README.md

 Note how the props passed in to the island in the astro-component, are available in the `serverProps` we defined in the counter.

+### Note: ###

+Currently there is a limitation with Astro, so that if you are using other UI frameworks alongside Hyperapp, that also work with .jsx files, you cannot use the `client:only` hydration directive. `client:only="hyperapp"` will give you an error saying you are missing a renderer hint.
+This is becase "hyperapp" is not in a particular internal hardcoded list of renderers.

 ## Passing static content to islands

 You can pass static content from astro components in to your islands,